EtchedPixels/pcc-tms9995/doc/NOTES.md

 szty(t) returns the size of t in target machine characters.

-### Registers
+### Registers And Classes

-Registers are divided into classes.
 The register and class are encoded as a small integer according to the number of registers in the largest class.
 Thus a machine with a largest group of 8 registers will put the register number in the low 3 bits and the class in the bits above.

 The actual register naming doesn't matter, but these values will be used over the various pieces of arch code so pick wisely.
 Most targets name them